explainers-by-googlers/cross-origin-storage/README.md

 > [!IMPORTANT]
 > In the context of AI, its implications for sustainability efforts are undeniable.
 It's essential to adhere to [Web Sustainability Guidelines](https://w3c.github.io/sustainableweb-wsg/) when integrating AI solutions.
 Prior to implementing AI, it's recommended to [assess and research visitor needs](https://w3c.github.io/sustainableweb-wsg/#assess-and-research-visitor-needs) to ensure that AI is a justifiable and effective solution that truly improves the experience.
 For example, by increasing user privacy of video calls by applying AI-based background blurring.

-## Open questions

-### Concurrency

-What should happen if two tabs depend on the same file, check COS, see the file is not in COS, and start downloading?
-Should this be handled more efficiently?
-How often does this happen in practice?
-This proposal does not address this case.
-In the worst case, the file is downloaded twice but stored only once in COS, which is considered an acceptable outcome.

-### Minimum file size

-Should there be a required minimum file size for a file to be eligible for COS?
-No minimum file size is proposed.
-It would be trivial to inflate a file's size to meet any such threshold, for example by appending padding bytes or comments.

-### Handling of eviction

-Under critical storage pressure, user agents could offer a dialog that invites the user to manually free up storage.
-The user agent could also delete files automatically based on, for example, a least recently used approach.

-User agents are further expected to provide settings UI through which users can inspect which files are stored in COS and which origins have most or least recently accessed each file.
-Users may then choose to delete files from COS through this UI.

-When the user clears site data, all usage information associated with the origin should be removed from files in COS.
-If a file in COS, after the removal of usage information, is deemed unused, the user agent may delete it from COS.

-### Manual COS management

-If a user already has manually downloaded a file such as a large AI model, should the user agent offer a way to let the user put the file in COS?
-This could be an affordance provided by the user agent.

 ## Considered alternatives

 ### Adding a description for each file apart from the hash